Tobias Linderoth: International career

+Despite Linderoth was eligible for the French National Team, but he chose for Swedish National Team.

 Linderoth was a midfield dynamo for the Sweden national team where he also was assistant captain.
 Tobias played for Sweden in the Euro 2004 and Euro 2008, as well as in the 2002 and 2006 FIFA World Cup tournaments.
 In one game at the World Cup in 2002, he ran 14.6 km during the 96 minutes of the match – not an unusual feature for the hard-working midfielder.

 On 26 May 2008, Linderoth scored his second international goal, the only goal in a 1–0 win over Slovenia in a pre-Euro 2008 friendly warm-up.

 On 6 September 2008, during a 2010 FIFA World Cup qualification game against Albania, he was injured and had to be substituted in the 6th minute – this was to be the last game he played for Sweden.

 Managerial career

 After retiring, Linderoth spent a decade as the manager for Elfsborg's youth academy.
 On 18 November 2020, Linderoth was named the manager of Skövde AIK.